 Various constant-step size grids were analysed for two TRP quadratures, i.e., sin(theta), the legacy quadrature, and the Clenshaw-Curtis approach.
 Both are currently permissible for TRP/TRS testing.
 The calculated standard deviations and mean errors for both quadratures are tabulated in Table 9.2.-2 for below 3 GHz and in Table 9.2-3 for beyond 3 GHz.
-The last column includes a background colour with the following formatting
+The last column includes a background colour with the following formatting:

-- No coloured background means the std. deviation is less than 0.05dB, i.e., that this grid could be used without any additional MU impact
+- No coloured background means the std. deviation is less than 0.05dB, i.e., that this grid could be used without any additional MU impact.

-- yellow means the std. deviation is between 0.05dB and 0.25dB, i.e., this grid could be used with a small impact in MU
+- Yellow means the std. deviation is between 0.05dB and 0.25dB, i.e., this grid could be used with a small impact in MU.

-- red means the std. deviation is beyond 0.25dB, i.e., these grids should not be considered any further.
+- Red means the std. deviation is beyond 0.25dB, i.e., these grids should not be considered any further.

 The mean error column includes similar formatting where grids that yield an absolute value mean error between 0.05 and 0.25 dB are highlighted in yellow.
 These measurement grids might require a new MU element, or the mean error is included in the TIS calculation somehow.
 Grids with a red highlight have an absolute value of the mean error of greater than 0.25 dB and should be avoided.